Public Meetings

 When: 3rd Monday of every 2nd month from 2:30 to 4:30pm

-Where: The Meeting Room at the Inverloch Community Hub, A’Beckett St, Inverloch
+Where: Meeting Room 1 at the Inverloch Community Hub, A’Beckett St, Inverloch

 Pine Lodge